CSCfi/HPCS/quick-usage.md

+# Quick usage instructions

-# Instructions for running HPCS as of the dev-fixes branch and :dev tags, April 1st 2025
+As of the dev-usability branch and :dev container tags, April 1st 2025.

 ## What you need

 - Access to Lumi (and a project where you can run the compute job)
-- The unversioned configuration-containing files `local/hpcs-client.conf` and `docker-compose.yaml`.
-The contents are probably best generated with jinja2 / j2 from `local/hpcs-client.conf` and `docker-compose.yaml`, respectively.
+- The configuration files `local/hpcs-client.conf` and `docker-compose.yaml`.
+The contents are probably best generated with jinja2 / j2 from `local/hpcs-client.conf.j2` and `docker-compose.yaml.j2`, respectively.
 Edit at least the beginning of `config.yaml` and run

 ```
 j2 local/hpcs-client.conf.j2 config.yaml > local/hpcs-client.conf